Keyboard shortcuts

 aozora-encodingShift_JIS decoding, JIS X 0213 patch, 外字 PHF resolver, accent decomposition.

-aozora-scanSIMD-friendly multi-pattern byte scanner.
-The only crate (besides aozora-ffi) that locally relaxes unsafe_code — for aligned-load SIMD intrinsics.
+aozora-scanSIMD-friendly multi-pattern byte scanner (Phase 1’s trigger scan).
+One of three crates that locally relaxes unsafe_code — for aligned-load SIMD intrinsics.

 Parser